EnsemblGSOC/nabil-gsoc-2018/README.md

 To use MUSCLE, you would first need to download the appropriate exe file for your platform from [here](https://www.drive5.com/muscle/downloads.htm).

-Next you would need to specify the path to the exe file in the following text file :
+Next you would need to put the exe file in the **'muscle'** directory.

-    exon_alignments/muscle_path.txt
+Please make sure no other file is present in the **'muscle'** directory (the README.md file is ok, but nothing else).

 ## Data